Predicting trends in the Canadian housing market is tough in any year. COVID-19 has made predicting trends this year harder than most.

 - The lull in immigration could have a significant impact on the real estate market, especially in Toronto and Vancouver, as there’ll be fewer newcomers in need of housing.

-Are mortgage rates going even lower?
+Are mortgage rates going down even lower?

 One of the biggest questions prospective homebuyers have right now is what’s going to happen to mortgage rates.